Hildegard of Bingen: Monastic life

 Perhaps because of Hildegard's visions or as a method of political positioning, or both, Hildegard's parents offered her as an oblate to the Benedictine monastery at Disibodenberg, which had been recently reformed in the Palatinate Forest.
 The date of Hildegard's enclosure at the monastery is the subject of debate.
 Her Vita says she was eight years old when she was professed with Jutta, who was the daughter of Count Stephan II of Sponheim and about six years older than Hildegard.
 Jutta's date of enclosure is known to have been in 1112, when Hildegard would have been 14.
 Their vows were received by Bishop Otto of Bamberg on All Saints Day 1112.
-Some scholars speculate that Hildegard was placed in the care of Jutta at the age of eight, and that the two of them were then enclosed together six years later.
+Some scholars speculate that Hildegard was placed in Jutta's care at the age of eight and that the two were enclosed together six years later.

-In any case, Hildegard and Jutta were enclosed together at Disibodenberg and formed the core of a growing community of women attached to the monastery of monks, named a Frauenklause, a type of female hermitage.
+In any case, Hildegard and Jutta were enclosed together at Disibodenberg.
+They formed the core of a growing community of women attached to the monastery of monks, known as a Frauenklause, a type of female hermitage.
 Jutta was also a visionary and thus attracted many followers who came to visit her at the monastery.
 Hildegard states that Jutta taught her to read and write, but that she was unlearned, and therefore incapable of teaching Hildegard sound Biblical interpretation.
 The written record of the Life of Jutta indicates that Hildegard probably assisted her in reciting the psalms, working in the garden, other handiwork, and tending to the sick.
 This might have been a time when Hildegard learned how to play the ten-stringed psaltery.
 Volmar, a frequent visitor, may have taught Hildegard simple psalm notation.
 The time she studied music could have been the beginning of the compositions she would later create.